dimidd/boolfilters/README.md

 ### Building the Demo

-To create a static bundled demo that works without a server:
+To create a static bundled demo that works **without a web server**:

 ```bash
 npm install
 npm run build
 ```

-This will create a `dist-demo` directory with a standalone `index.html` file that can be opened directly in your browser (no server needed!).
-Simply open `dist-demo/index.html` in your browser.
+This will create a `dist-demo` directory with a single, self-contained `index.html` file.
+All JavaScript, CSS, and assets are inlined into this one file, so **no web server is required**.
+You can:

+- Double-click `dist-demo/index.html` to open it in your browser
+- Or open it via the `file://` protocol (e.g., `file:///path/to/dist-demo/index.html`)

+The demo source files are located in the `demo/` directory (`demo/index.html` and `demo/demo.js`).

 ### Running the Demo (Development)

-For development, you can also use the original `demo.html` with a local web server:
+**Note:** The development version in the `demo/` directory **requires a web server** (it uses ES modules that need to be served over HTTP).
+The built version above does not need a server.

+To run the development demo:

 1. Start a local web server from the project root:
    ```bash